ArcanaFramework/arcana/docs/source/deployment.rst

 4-tuple consisting of

 * name of field in the pydra task input interface
-* format required by pydra task
+* datatype required by pydra task
 * description of input that will be exposed to the XNAT UI
 * the row row_frequency of the column (see :ref:`data_spaces` and :ref:`data_columns`)